 5 Versatile Office Desks for the Flexible Workplace

+The type of desk chosen for an office may not seem like an important decision, but desks can be an integral part of a company’s work atmosphere.
 The desk has always been one of the most pivotal pieces of furniture in the traditional office setting.
 Today, it's still one of the most important things in your workplace.
 However, the notion of what a desk actually is is quickly changing, as many adapt to the new flexible workplace design.

 Depending on your workers' unique needs and desires, what you choose for your office can either improve or impede your employees' productivity.

 If you’re looking for a fresh take on the desks you're using or are in the mist of developing a new workplace strategy, then check out our five versatile, yet functional desk options for your office layout design that will be sure to meet your needs and the needs of the Millennials entering the workforce.

 With recent scientific studies suggesting the dangers of sitting, most office managers are now outfitting their office spaces with standing desks.
 These innovative desks are usually adjustable, so an individual can choose to either sit or stand while working.

 Some standing desk options are built to a specific worker height, while others have a mechanism that allows the height to be easily adjusted.
 Source Office Furniture offers both electric and crank variations of the standing/adjustable desk, while Humanscale's QuickStand clinched a top spot in Interior Design magazine's Best of Year awards in 2015.